DaNiKhan-GbR/DaNiKhan-V-Window/docs/documentation/cpp-api.md

 This function returns only the left, right, top and bottom values.
 The near and far plane can be set independently.

 These values can be used to calculate the projection matrix.
-This is normaly done by your 3D graphics framework.
+This is normally done by your 3D graphics framework.
 Look at our demos for some case specific examples.